John C. Evans: Playing career

-Evans played football and basketball at the University of Illinois at Urbana–Champaign.
+Evans was a standout football and basketball player at Stivers High School in Dayton, Ohio.
+He played both sports at the University of Illinois at Urbana–Champaign.
 His roommate at Illinois was James Reston, later a journalist for The New York Times.
 Both men were members of Sigma Pi fraternity.

 Coaching career

+Evans graduated from Illinois in 1932 and began his coaching career that fall at Medina High School in Medina, New York.

+Evans came to Vermont to serve as an assistant to fellow Illinois alum John P. Sabo.
+He was freshman football, basketball, and baseball coach until 1940, when the Vermont's athletic council declined to renew Sabo's contract and promoted Evans to succeed him as varsity football and men's basketball coach.

-Evans arrived at Vermont for the 1940–41 season.
-In his first three years on the job Evans compiled a 29–16 record before the program went on hiatus due to World War II.
+In his first three years as varsity basketball coach, Evans compiled a 29–16 record before the program went on hiatus due to World War II.
 Two years after the war was over, Vermont basketball enjoyed its best-ever season, winning the first-ever Yankee Conference men's basketball regular season title posting a school-record 19–3 mark, led by future UVM Hall of Famers Larry Killick and Bob Jake.
 The 19 wins represented the most victories by any Catamount basketball team until 2002.
 Killick and Jake were later drafted by the Baltimore Bullets in the 1947 BAA Draft.
 While at Vermont, Evans led the Catamounts to eight consecutive Vermont state titles (games between local state colleges and universities), including 30 straight victories at one stretch.

 During his tenure, Evans coached future basketball coaches Rollie Massimino ('56) and Herb Brown ('57).
 Evans was also a teacher at UVM.
 He was inducted to the UVM Athletic Hall of Fame in 1973.